Section Eleven: 1 2

 Click Check for Issues to see the above menu.
 Then select Inspect Document.

-In both versions, when you click Inspect Document you'll see the Document Inspector appear.
+In all versions, when you click Inspect Document you'll see the Document Inspector appear.

 In the image above, we have some document properties being revealed.
 Click the Remove All button to get rid of any personal information in your own documents.
 The document can now be safely sent to those who shouldn't see all of your markup.

-And that's just about it for this Word 2007 and Word 2010 course.
+And that's just about it for this Word course.
 There is one final section you may be interested in, however, and that's tweaking the various Word Options.
 For example, if you want to know how to add or remove items from the Quick Access toolbar at the top of Word then you'll learn how to do it in the section below.